McGeown History, Family Crest & Coats of Arms

 The surname McGeown was first found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where the first people to use this surname are thought to have originated.
 Soon thereafter, the name was also found in neighboring Leitrim.

-Important Dates for the McGeown family
+Early History of the McGeown family

 This web page shows only a small excerpt of our McGeown research.
 Another 84 words (6 lines of text) are included under the topic Early McGeown History in all our PDF Extended History products and printed products wherever possible.